 Amounts received from grantor agencies are subject to audit and adjustment by the grantor.
 Any disallowed costs may require refunding to the grantor.
 Amounts which may be disallowed, if any, are not presently determinable.
-However, in the opinion of the School, any such any such adjustments will not have a material adverse effect on the financial position of the School.
+However, in the opinion of the School, any such disallowed claims will not have a material adverse effect on the financial position of the School.